 Playing Undertale?
 Our complete Undertale walkthrough and Pacifist guide will explain how to finish the game while sparing everyone, covering all areas including the Ruins, Snowdin, Waterfall, Hotlands and The Core and more.
 You can also learn about how to unlock every ending, access hard mode and play the game in the most evil way possible with a Genocide run.

-After completing a Genocide run
+What to do after completing a Genocide run in Undertale explained

 Head to the throne room and you'll get some dialogue and a brief cutscene, and you will then be given a choice - we won't spoilt it by saying what you get to choose between, but we will say that picking either option will permanently alter the Pacifist game endings; the change is minor, but it's no longer possible to get a "happy" ending.

 Whichever option you choose, the game will quit.
 When you reload it you'll get nothing but a black screen - wait 10 minutes, and you'll be offered another choice.